keithasaurus/koda/README.md

 ## Result

-`Result` provides a means for whether a computation succeeded or failed.
-For these two scenarios, we have the classes `Ok` and `Err`.
-Compared to `Maybe`, `Result` is most useful in that the "failure" case also returns data.
+`Result` provides a means to represent whether a computation succeeded or failed.
+For these two scenarios, we have the classes
+`Ok` and `Err`.
+Compared to `Maybe`, `Result` is perhaps most useful in that the "failure" case also returns data.
 ```python3
 from koda.result import Ok, Err, Result